xcsp3team/PyCSP3-models/academic/Speck/README.md

 # Problem: Speck

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2023 Minizinc challenge.
-The MZN model was proposed by David Gerault, under the MIT Licence.
+The original MZN model was proposed by David Gerault, under the MIT Licence.

 ## Data
   Two integers (n,nr)